matthewSorensen/himpress/README.md

  + Switch to [highlighting-kate](http://hackage.haskell.org/package/highlighting-kate-0.5.0.5) for syntax highlighting - although I don't really like this package.
  + A server to control presentations from a phone/other browser.
  + A better/higher-level set of presentation commands.
- + A mode to continuously recompile a file.

 LICENSE
 ---------